basile-bron/Titanic-data-analysis-and-classification/README.md

 The goal was to predict the survival of 1300 passagers only by using the remaining 800.

+## Details and accuracy result

+I used a very basic model as a test which gave an overall result of 87%.
+You can easily change it, but don't forget to specify the input size.

 ## Statistics

-This submission was a good introduction to the **pyplot** library here is some of the charts that you can find in this repository :
+This submission was a good introduction to the **pyplot** library and the R language.
+Here are some of the charts that you can find in this repository :

 ### Gender distribution
 ![alt text](https://raw.githubusercontent.com/BasileBron/Titanic-data-analysis-and-classification/master/data/Graphs/gender_stat.png)